mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 * *scheme* defines the registered URI type.
 It should always be ``krb5srv``.
 * *flags* contains zero or more flag characters.
-Currently the only valid flag is ``m``, which indicates that the record is for a master server.
+Currently the only valid flag is ``m``, which indicates that the record is for a primary server.
 * *transport* defines the transport type of the residual URL or address.
 Accepted values are ``tcp``, ``udp``, or ``kkdcp`` for the MS-KKDCP type.